influxdata/grade/README.md

 	* `goversion` is the same string as passed in to the `-goversion` flag.
 	* `hwid` is the same string as passed in to the `-hardwareid` flag.
 	* `name` is the name of the benchmark function, stripped of the `Benchmark` prefix.
-	* `ncpu` is the number of CPUs used to run the benchmark.
 	* `pkg` is the name of Go package containing the benchmark, e.g. `github.com/influxdata/influxdb/services/httpd`.
+	* `procs` is the number of CPUs used to run the benchmark.
+This is a tag because you are more likely to group by `procs` rather than chart them over time.
 * Fields:
 	* `alloced_bytes_per_op` is the allocated bytes per iteration of the benchmark.
 	* `allocs_per_op` is how many allocations occurred per iteration of the benchmark.